adity0208/Voice-Command-Shopping-Assistant/README.md

 4.  **Run the Application**
     ```bash
-    # We use Gunicorn as the web server
+    # For a production-like server
     gunicorn --bind 0.0.0.0:8080 app:app
     ```